Can you make a web page disappear from search results? Yes, if you have access to it.

 Last step: Speed up removal of a page from Google

 One way to expedite the removal of the page from Google is to use a tool once known as "Fetch as Google" but now known as the "URL Inspector Tool".
 Once you have added the NoIndex tag to the page (see above) use the URL Inspector Tool to do this:

 - Click URL inspection in the navigation panel of Search Console:

 - Enter the complete URL to inspect.

 - Click the Return key (Enter)

-Google will now crawl that page, see the NoIndex tag, and begin the expedited process of removing that page from its index.
+Google will now crawl that page, see the NoIndex tag, and begin removing that page from its index.
 We've seen pages deleted from Google using this method in as little as a few hours.